 Confusion, dizziness, and irritability after taking insulin are all symptoms of an overdose.

-- confusion or feeling "fog brained"
+- confusion or feeling as though they have "brain fog"

 - shakiness, weakness, or a "jittery" feeling

-- rapid heartbeats
+- a rapid heartbeat

-- sweating, cold sweats, chills
+- sweating, cold sweats, and chills

 - blurred vision or double vision

-Mild insulin overdoses
+Mild insulin overdose